Joaopmoliveira/CuranSDK/Curan/libraries/realtimekernel/README.md

 # Process 2 (Reading sensors)

-This process is a simple control loop which uses multithreading to manage multiple peripherals.
-Assume that you have N peripherals, then Process 1 will be composed of N+1 threads, where N threads read the sensors
+This process contains simple syncronous loops, and with multithreading, we can manage multiple peripherals.
+Assume that you have N peripherals, then process 2 will be composed of N+1 threads, where N threads read the sensors

 ```cpp